The braided Doplicher-Roberts program and the Finkelberg-Kazhdan-Lusztig equivalence: A historical perspective, recent progress, and future directions: Quantum integrable systems, quantum groups, and CFT

 Doplicher and Roberts reconstructed field algebras ${\mathcal F}({\mathcal O})$ generated by localized field operators, together with a compact gauge group $G$, a symmetry group of the theory, which acts as a group of automorphisms of ${\mathcal F}$, such that the $G$-invariant elements are precisely the local observables algebras ${\mathcal A}({\mathcal O})$ \cite{DR_CMP}.

 It has been known for a long time that when $D\leq3$, the corresponding category is braided rather than symmetric.
-The braided symmetry arises from the braid group statistics, already for endomorphisms localised in bounded regions for $D=2$ and in unbounded cones for $D=3$ \cite{FRS}, \cite{F}, \cite{Frolich}.
-Recent research by Mund, Rehren, and Schroer shows emergence of the braid group even for $D=4$ in QED, for the description of charged particles that are string-localized \cite{MRS}.
-See also \cite{Wuang_Hazzard}, and \cite{Zhou} and references therein for recent results and discussion on parastatistics.
+The braided symmetry arises from the braid group statistics, already for endomorphisms localised in bounded regions for $2D$ and in unbounded cones for $3D$ \cite{FRS}, \cite{F}, \cite{Frolich}.

-After Doplicher-Roberts gauge group and field algebra construction from the net of local observable algebras and its localized endomorphism endowed with permutation statistics, there arose the question of whether their theory can be extended to algebraic conformal field theory with the gauge group replaced by a quantum group, and braid group statistics corresponding to a quantum $R$-matrix.
+Following the Doplicher-Roberts reconstruction of the gauge group and field algebra from the net of local observable algebras and its localized endomorphisms endowed with permutation statistics, there arose the question of whether their theory could be extended to algebraic conformal field theory, with the gauge group replaced by a quantum group, and braid group statistics corresponding to a quantum $R$-matrix.
 This problem gave rise to a series of works, see the introduction of \cite{FKL} and references therein.
-Among these works, several authors worked on this problem starting from specific models.
+Among these works, several authors addressed this problem starting from specific models.

 {\bf Quasi-Hopf algebras.} In 1989, notably Drinfeld introduced {\it quasi-Hopf algebras} as a generalization of Hopf algebras, relaxing the requirement of coassociativity through the introduction of a non-trivial associator.
 This put emphasis on non-strict braided tensor categories arising from models of conformal field theory.